DataDog/chaos-controller/docs/grpc_disruption.md

   * Exactly one of `<endpoints[i]>.error` or `<endpoints[i]>.override` should be defined per endpoint alteration, and the only override currently supported is `{}` which returns `emptypb.Empty`
   * `<endpoints[i]>.query_pct` defines (out of 100) how frequently this alteration should occur; you may have multiple alterations per endpoint, but you cannot specify a sum total of more than 100 percent for any given endpoint

-Note: At this time, Chaos Controller does not support:
+Note: At this time, Chaos Controller is not guaranteed to support any of the following:
 * disrupting gRPC Streams
 * chaining the disruption interceptor on another interceptor you already have
 * adding latency